Brief History of Kappa Mu Epsilon

 - to provide a society for the recognition of outstanding achievement in the study of mathematics at the undergraduate level;

 The first national convention was held at Northeastern State Teachers College, Tahlequah, Oklahoma, April 21 and 22, 1933.
 By this time, there were eight chapters on the roll.
 In the interval from 1941 to 1947, no conventions were held due to conditions caused by World War II.
-However, during this time, the National Council met to handle the ongoing business of the fraternity.
+However, during this time, the National Council met to handle the ongoing business of the society.
 It should also be noted that the 21st Biennial Convention was postponed from the spring of 1977 to the fall of 1977 due to financial considerations.

 At a meeting in 1947, the National Council voted to have the initiation ritual revised, since the old ritual did not express the depth of purpose that many members felt it should.
 Dr. C.V.
 Newsom, who was then at Oberlin College in Ohio, was asked to prepare a draft of a revised ritual for the consideration of the Council.
 Using the draft prepared by Dr. Newsom, the ritual was revised in 1948.
 The initiation and installation ceremonies were further revised in February 1970.
 The constitution of Kappa Mu Epsilon has likewise undergone a number of revisions to have it conform to the needs of the Society.
 The most recent revisions were approved at the 38th Biennial Convention in April, 2011 at Harris-Stowe State University in St. Louis, MO.